Carbon-Twelve-C12/quantera/README.md

   - TypeScript configuration with proper path mappings

 ### In Progress
-- **Portfolio Management Dashboard**: Real-time tracking of holdings with performance analytics
 - **ESG Impact Dashboard**: Comprehensive visualization of environmental and social impacts
 - **Analytics Platform**: Advanced data visualization and insights for all asset classes